 End Sub

-The example above is able to update the specific button1 in the specific session that started the task by clicking button1 because the thread is started using Application.StartTask().
+The example above updates the specific button1 in the session that started the task because the thread is started using Application.StartTask().

-Application.StartTask() starts a new thread and then updates the context to match the calling session.
-If you started the thread using Thread.Start() instead, the code in the thread method wouldn't be able to access the objects in the session unless you wrapped the call in Application.RunInContext().
+Application.StartTask() starts a new thread and updates the context to match the calling session.
+If using Thread.Start() instead, the thread method couldn't access session objects unless wrapped in Application.RunInContext().

-When your code is running in context (either in-bound, or out-of bound for background tasks) you can call Application.Update() at any time to push the UI updates to the client.
+When code runs in context (either in-bound or out-of-bound for background tasks), you can call Application.Update() anytime to push UI updates to the client.

-If the client or the server doesn't support WebSocket, calling Application.Update() doesn't have any effect since the connection is simply not there.
-Wisej.NET provides an alternative method to update the client through automatic polling.
+If the client or server doesn't support WebSocket, Application.Update() has no effect since the connection doesn't exist.
+Wisej.NET provides alternative client updates through automatic polling.
 See Real Time Web Applications and pollingInterval in Configuration.

 Systems Without WebSocket

-Older clients or servers may not support WebSocket connections, therefore out-of-bound UI updates from a background task cannot be pushed to the client browser.
+Older clients or servers may not support WebSocket connections, preventing out-of-bound UI updates from background tasks reaching the client browser.

 // this has no effect when the client and server are connected using WebSocket.Application.StartPolling(1000);Application.StartTask(() => {for (int i =0; i <100; i++) {this.label1.Text="Counting..."+ i;Thread.Sleep(1000); } // this has no effect when the client and server are NOT connected using WebSocket.Application.Update(this); // this has no effect when the client and server are connected using WebSocket.Application.EndPolling();});